 The sores may tingle, sting, or burn.
 In some cases, sores in or around the mouth can become painful when you eat or drink.
 They generally clear up after a few weeks.

-HSV-1 doesn’t cause the flu-like symptoms associated with HSV-2.
-Outbreaks can occur as quickly as a few weeks apart or you may not have another for years.
+Like HSV-2, you may experience flu-like symptoms during an initial outbreak of HSV-1.
+Outbreaks can occur as quickly as a few weeks apart, or you may not have another for years.

 It’s also possible to develop genital herpes from HSV-1.
-It can spread from the mouth to the genitals during oral sex, or if you touch your mouth sores, then your genitals.
-This can cause the same general symptoms as those of HSV-2.
+It can be transmitted from the mouth to the genitals during oral sex.
+It can also be transmitted if you touch your mouth sores and then your genitals.

-Herpes can also spread to your eyes.
+Herpes can also be transmitted to your eyes.
 This can cause pain, tearing, and light sensitivity.
-Your might also have blurry vision and redness around the eye.
+You might also have blurry vision and redness around the eye.

-Symptoms usually appear within two weeks of exposure.
+Symptoms usually appear within 2 weeks of exposure.

 The first outbreak is usually the worst.
 At first, you might develop some flu-like symptoms.
-Then you might feel itchy or uncomfortable around the genitals or mouth before the lesions appear.
+Then you might feel itchy or have an uncomfortable feeling around your genitals or mouth before the lesions appear.

 Future outbreaks are likely to be milder and resolve faster.

 You may have heard that herpes is only contagious during an outbreak.
-But it can be passed on even though there are no visible signs.
-And you can have herpes and not know it.
+However, it can be transmitted even though there are no visible signs.
+You can have herpes and not know it.

-That’s why it’s important to make a doctor’s appointment as quickly as possible.
-If you do have herpes, a doctor can provide important information about managing herpes.
+It’s important to make an appointment with your healthcare provider as quickly as possible.
+If you have herpes, your healthcare provider can provide important information about managing your condition.

-Make a list of questions before you go so you’ll get the most out of your visit.
-Let the doctor know if you’re having trouble processing the information.
+Make a list of questions before you go, which can help you get the most out of your visit.
+Let your healthcare provider know if you’re having trouble understanding the information.

-People can’t always tell when they’re having a herpes outbreak.
-But some have early warning signs that signal an impending attack, such as tingling, itching, and pain.
-This can happen a day or two before blisters start to show.
+You may not always be able to tell when you’re having a herpes outbreak.
+However, some common early warning signs that signal an impending attack, can include tingling, itching, and pain.
+This can happen 1 or 2 days before blisters start to show.

 In time, some people can pinpoint things that trigger an outbreak, such as: